apollorio/wp-event-manager/readme.txt

   **📲 Fully responsive**: it is fully responsive and it fits well with every screen size.

-  **🎪 Frontend event submission form**: GIve event organizers the ultimate freedom of submitting their events on your website.
+  **🎪 Frontend event submission form**: GIve event djs the ultimate freedom of submitting their events on your website.

   **🔠 Multi-lingual support**: Translate the event plugin into your preferred language to offer a better user experience.